dotsilva/omarchy-bluedotrb-theme/README.md

 # Featuring

 1 to border size and 1 to gaps in, just the minimal to help differentiate the windows!
-We want every pixel of the screen;
+We want every pixel of the screen.

-Blue, light blue, light purple, dark gray and light gray color palette;
+Blue, light blue, light purple, dark gray and light gray color palette.

 # Extras

-You can install the waybar that is in the preview [here, its the 1.5 version](https://github.com/adsovetzky/Adsovetzky-Omarchy-s-Waybar)
+You can install the waybar that is in the preview [here, its the 1.5 version](https://github.com/adsovetzky/Adsovetzky-Omarchy-s-Waybar).

 # Thanks

-Thanks to adsovetsky for the awesome waybar.
+Thanks to [tahayvr](https://github.com/tahayvr/omarchist), whom made possible for me to easily make this theme through his awesome Omarchist app.